YaleDHLab/gathering-a-building/README.md

 # Gathering a Building

 This repository contains the source code for a web application that details aspects of Yale University's architecture.
-The application is built on an Angular 1 frontend that presents cartographic data from CartoDB server and multimedia assets from and a Wordpress API backend.
+The application is built on an Angular 1 frontend that presents cartographic data from a CartoDB server and multimedia assets from a Wordpress API backend.

 # Updating Post Content